 Commonly grown as ornamental border plants, marigolds are hardy annual plants which have a distinctive smell which mosquitoes, and some other insects, find particularly offensive.
 Marigolds contain Pyrethrum, a compound used in many insect repellents.

-tomatoes.
+Mint deters white cabbage moths, ants, rodents, flea beetles, fleas, and aphids.
+It improves the health of cabbage and tomatoes.
 Mint flowers attract hoverflies and predatory wasps.
 Earthworms are quite attracted to mint plantings.
 Be careful where you plant it as mint is an incredibly invasive perennial.
-Placing peppermint cuttings (fresh or dried) where mice are a problem is very effective in driving them off!
+Placing peppermint cuttings (fresh or dried) where mice are a problem is very useful in driving them off!
 Mint and parsley are enemies.
 Keep them well away from one another.

-Sage repels the same insects as rosemary, especially snails, cabbage moths, beetles, black flea beetles and carrot flies, as well as, flea beetles, which prey on potatoes and sweet potatoes.
-Do not plant near cucumbers, onions or rue.
+Sage repels the same insects as rosemary, especially snails, cabbage moths, beetles, black flea beetles, and carrot flies, as well as flea beetles, which prey on potatoes and sweet potatoes.
+Do not plant near cucumbers, onions, or rue.

-Plant with fruit trees, roses and raspberries, keeping in mind that it can be invasive and is not the most attractive of plants.
+Plant with fruit trees, roses, and raspberries, keeping in mind that it can be invasive and is not the most attractive of plants.
 Place Tansy clippings by the door as an ant repellant.
-Deters flying insects, Japanese beetles, striped cucumber beetles, squash bugs, ants and mice!
+Deters flying insects, Japanese beetles, striped cucumber beetles, squash bugs, ants, and mice!
 Tie up and hang a bunch of tansy leaves indoors as a fly repellent.
 Tansy Warning: You do not want to plant tansy anywhere that livestock can feed on it as it is toxic to many animals.
 Do not let it go to seed either as it may germinate in livestock fields.

-Deters insect pests and also helps with preventing musty odors; use in sachets, both flowers and leaves.
+Deters insect pests and also helps with preventing musty odors; use in sachets, both flowers, and leaves.